The best things to do in Summer in Porto

 I have written a list of the best things to do in Summer in Porto so that you can make the most out of this amazing season.
 I hope you enjoy it!

-These are the best things to do in Summer in Porto:
+The best things to do in Summer in Porto are:

 Take a walk in a beautiful garden